 PERSONAL & FAMILY HISTORY:

-Russell Royal was born 2/18/43 in Lee, Maine.
-There is currently no information on his birth family or formative years.
-In 1861, during the first months of The War of The Rebellion, the 5’10”, darkly complected teenage farmer joined the U.S. infantry.
+In 1861, during the first months of The War of The Rebellion, the 5’10”, darkly complexioned teenage farmer joined the U.S. infantry.
 His initial military career was to be short lived.
-Although available documents are not legible, something occurred to the private in Sept. while on guard duty in Baltimore, MD that, by mid ’62 had rendered him unfit for military duty and promoted his discharge from the army.
+Although available documents are not legible, something occurred to Private Royal in September while on guard duty in Baltimore, MD.
+Whatever occurred, by mid ’62 had rendered him unfit for military duty and promoted his discharge from the army.

-Whatever the nature of his ’61-62 disability, by September 1864 the now 21-year-old laborer had sufficiently recovered to return to the U.S. Army as a “substitute recruit.”
+In September 1864 Russell, now a 21-year-old laborer, had sufficiently recovered to return to the U.S. Army as a “substitute recruit.”
 Most likely he was being paid to take the place of another individual who had been drafted, but could afford to hire a replacement.
 In any case, while Private Royal’s first military experience had been at the beginning of his unit’s period of existence, his second encompassed his regiment’s waning months.

-Why and how the aging Civil War vet and his wife came to the Puget Sound area is not clear.
+When and why the aging Civil War vet and his wife came to the Puget Sound area is not clear.
 Perhaps it was to be near children who were already living in the area.
 Whatever the motivation, the Royals appear to have moved here in 1901.